dreitan1/IPPSDesign/README.md

 PATH as default is ".."

-To run this program, 2 models are required in the models directory: the inverse model to test and the forward model (forward_model.pth).
+To run this program, two models are required in the models directory: the inverse model to test and the forward model (forward_model.pth).

 # Misc.